isa-ulisboa/greends-ipython/README.md

 - Implementing some basic recipes from `gpio zero` documentation that use the following physical devices: leds, buttons, and a line sensor

 To start (access RPi from local network):
-- On the RPi, open a terminal and type `hostname -I` to retrieve the IP address
-- Also, type in the terminal `whoiam` to retrieve the username, say 'pi_username'
+- You need: RPi username, say 'pi'; RPi password; and the RPi IP address, say '10.17.99.160'
-- Access RPi with `ssh`: open terminal (CRTL+R and type `cmd` in Windows) and at the terminal prompt `$` type smth like `$ssh pi_username@10.17.99.160` (replace by actual username and IP address).
+- Access RPi with `ssh`: open terminal (CRTL+R and type `cmd` in Windows) and at the terminal prompt `$` type smth like `$ssh pi@10.17.99.160` (replace by actual username and IP address).
 You will be prompted for the RPi password.
 - Since all the class has access to the RPi, it is important that you only work on your own working directory.
-So, the next step is to create it.
-- Change directory with `$cd Documents` and create your temp directory with `$mkdir Bob` (replace by your own name)
+So, the next step is to create it: change directory with `$cd Documents` and create your temp directory with `$mkdir Bob` (replace by your own name).
+The full path to the directory should be smth like `/Documents/Bob`
-- Go to your directory with `$cd Bob`
+- Go to your directory with `$cd Bob`.
 - To create a new Python script type `$nano test.py`
 - Inside the file type `print('hello')`
 - Save contents with `CTRL-S`